 Our Food as Medicine Initiative is intended to improve the health outcomes of our clients with food-related health challenges.
-Of the approximately 300,000 clients served annually by the Greater Cleveland Food Bank and our nearly 1,000 partner programs in six counties, one third live with a family member living with diabetes and two thirds live in a household with a family member struggling with hypertension.
+Of the approximately 300,000 clients served annually by the Greater Cleveland Food Bank and our more than 1,000 partner programs in six counties, one third live with a family member living with diabetes and two thirds live in a household with a family member struggling with hypertension.
 This program is a collaborative project that involves health care facilities such as hospitals, clinics, and Federally Qualified Health Centers.
 Through a combination of improved food access, education, targeted clinical care, and other community resources, the Food as Medicine program eliminates some of the key barriers to improved health and well-being, such as a lack of access to healthy food.

 Food as Medicine Program and Service Offerings

 - Food Prescriptions – The Food Rx partnership begins with screening patients for food insecurity at their health care facility.
 Patients who screen positive are then referred to the Greater Cleveland Food Bank Help Center, where they are directed to free local food resources, assisted in completing SNAP applications and referred to eligible resources.

 - Fresh Produce Distributions – Fresh produce is delivered directly to healthcare centers, typically monthly, in areas of high need.
 Patients are able to return home with several days’ worth of nutritious produce.

 - Therapeutic Food Clinics – Food clinics are typically paired with food prescriptions.
 Patients who screen positive for food insecurity are directed to an on-site food pantry, stocked by the GCFB, for immediate access to nutritious and health-supporting food.
 Typically, patients who receive this intervention are tracked for beneficial health outcomes.